AlexeyPanyov/Indoor-navigation-algorithms/docs/cm_measuring_sublocation.rst

 ﻿Measuring Sub-location Size
 ===========================

-In the fifths step of the getting started with Navigine Indoor Location Services, you measure a sub-location's size via the tools in the Navigine Content Management System (CMS).
+Measure a sub-location's size via the tools in the Navigine Content Management System (CMS).

 .. raw:: html